Skip to content

 This is general guidance based on standard permitted development rights in England.
 Rules differ for listed buildings, conservation areas, and properties with Article 4 directions.
 Always confirm with your local planning authority before starting work.

-Do I Need Planning Permission for a Bi-Fold or Sliding Doors in Chesterfield?
+Do I Need Planning Permission for Bi-Fold or Sliding Doors in Chesterfield?

 Installing bi-fold, sliding, or French doors, typically to open up a living space onto a garden or patio.
 Replacing an existing window or door opening with bi-folds is usually PD; creating a new large opening in the wall has additional considerations.